Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Self-Ext and bulk local operator algebra

 \subsection{Algebraic structure from Ext}

-We have seen examples where the self-Ext computation reproduce the right vector space of the bulk algebra.
-We might hope that more structure of the bulk algebra could be reveled from this construction.
+We have seen examples where the self-Ext computation reproduces the right vector space of the bulk algebra.
+We might hope that more structure of the bulk algebra could be revealed from this construction.
 More precisely, we conjecture that there is a shifted Poisson vertex algebra structure on $\mathrm{Ext}^{\sbullet}_{V-\text{mod}}(V,V)$ for a vertex algebra $V$.
 To motivate this conjecture we consider again the $2d$ TQFT.
 We have mentioned in Section \ref{section:Ext} that the bulk algebra of a $2d$ TQFT can be computed by the Hochschild cohomology $HH^{\sbullet}(A)$.
-It is known since the pioneering work of Gerstenhaber \cite{gerstenhaber1963} that the Hochschild cohomology $HH^{\sbullet}(A)$ has the structure of a Gerstenhaber algebra (an shifted version of Poisson algebra).
+It is known since the pioneering work of Gerstenhaber \cite{gerstenhaber1963} that the Hochschild cohomology $HH^{\sbullet}(A)$ has the structure of a Gerstenhaber algebra.
 We have a Hochschild cup product defined by

 for $f \in C^{n}(A,A)$ and $g \in C^m(A,A)$, and a Gerstenhaber bracket defined by

 where